Abe Gubegna

-Abe Gubegna (Amharic: አቤ ጉበኛ; 1 July 1933 – 10 February 1980) was an Ethiopian writer.
-His name is sometimes spelled "Abbé" or "Abbie".
+Abe Gubegna (Amharic: አቤ ጉበኛ; 1 July 1933 – 10 February 1980) was an Ethiopian novelist, playwright and poet.
 He published eight novels, five plays, three collections of poetry, and translated several biographies of world leaders as well as other works.
 Abe mainly wrote in Amharic, but two of his books were written in English.

 Early life and education

 Abe Gubegna was born in Korench Abo, Achefer woreda, near Bahir Dar.
 His mother was Yigardu Balay, and his father, Gubegna Ambaye, was a farmer.
 He was one of 11 children in the family.
 He went to church schools for 12 years, first in his village and then in Gojjam and Begemder.
 There he learnt Ge'ez and a style of poetry called qene.
 Abe then briefly served as an administrator in the church school in his own village, taking the title merigeta.
 He then attended a government school in Dangila before moving to Addis Ababa.
 It is unclear whether he completed his secondary education, but in 1958 or 1959 he began work as a journalist at the Ministry of Information before moving to the Ministry of Health.